egemsoft/spring-mvc-angular/README.md

 ```

 ##Watch
-With watch and connect plugins of grunt, web app files (js, html) can be watched and reloaded simultaneously when a Javascript fie is changed.
+With watch and connect plugins of grunt, web app files (js, html) can be watched and reloaded simultaneously when a source fie is changed.
 To activate watching run the command below after running application.
 ```
 $ grunt serve